|

 ![]() |

+The two pictures to the left were also taken at the VandenPlas works in Kingsbury.
 One of them shows a landaulette body, so this must have been in 1973.
+These photos are contributed from the archive of the VandenPlas Owners' Club.
 The photo below is from Jaguar in Coventry, early 1981.
 It was part of a press release where Jaguar presented the "group assembly" system for the limousine production.
 See these magazine articles. |

-The much used "West of England" cloth was made by H.E.
+The much used "West of England" wool cloth was made by H.E.
 Box and Co, of Weymouth (formerly of Bristol), and can still be bought from Boyriven in Weyhill, Andover (Hamps).

 |